zognin/tp/docs/UserGuide.md

 * `[rn/RECIPE_NAME] [rp/RECIPE_PRICE]` allows you to specify the recipe information to update.
 None of them are mandatory, but at least one must be specified.

+* To edit a recipe's ingredient list, refer to [4.6.2 Adding a recipe ingredient](#462-adding-a-recipe-ingredient) and [4.6.4 Deleting a recipe ingredient](#464-deleting-a-recipe-ingredient).

 </div>

 **Examples:**
-*  `edit-r 2 rn/Burger rp/8` Edits the second recipe in currently shown recipe bookmarks list by changing the recipe name to 'Burger' and the recipe price to $8.00.
+*  `edit-r 2 rn/Burger rp/8` Edits the second recipe in currently shown recipe list by changing the recipe name to 'Burger' and the recipe price to $8.00.

 #### 4.6.6 Finding recipe by keywords: `find-r`